ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

 ### Q: There are rumors that students in a certain liberal arts college are more inclined to use drugs than U.S. college students in general.
-Suppose that in a simple random sample of $400 $ students from the college, 76 admitted to marijuana use.
-Do the data provide enough evidence to conclude that the proportion of marijuana users among the students in the college (p) is higher than the national proportion, which is$ 0.157$?
+Suppose that in a simple random sample of $400$ students from the college, 76 admitted to marijuana use.
+Do the data provide enough evidence to conclude that the proportion of marijuana users among the students in the college (p) is higher than the national proportion, which is $0.157$?

 <details>
 <summary><b>💡 Show Answer</b></summary>